TCRAKN/Islamic-Prayer-Times-Display-ESP32/README.md

 Firstly, a rough address of the current location will be displayed for 3.5 seconds.

 Secondly, A map image showing the current location.
+A red path is drawn indicating the qibla direction for prayer.
-    Zoom in/out with the top and bottom buttons
+    Zoom in/out with the top and bottom buttons.
-    Both buttons pressed together will toggle between Road/ and Satellite view If none of the buttons are pressed for 30 secs, the display moves on to show the prayer timetable
+    Both buttons pressed together will toggle between Road/ and Satellite view.
+    If none of the buttons are pressed for 30 secs, the display moves on to show the prayer timetable.

 Finally, The prayer timetable is shown along with the current date, time and battery status.
    If there is no button interaction for 30 seconds, the device switches off and enters Deep-Sleep mode.
    Press and hold top button for 3 seconds to enable the WiFi config portal to reset WiFi credentials and/or to update the firmware over the air with a compiled .bin file.
 Connect as instructed on screen.

-To Wake up the device press the bottom right-hand button.
+To Wake-up the device press the bottom right-hand button.